Skip to main content

 00:28:45:17 – 00:29:07:06

-And did you did you have to spend a lot of sort of time and effort convincing leaders or senior managers around, you know, making that trade off between raising, you know, going to something that’s slightly more expensive or something more costly for your clients in the short term.
-And then the risk to to that might you know, you might not win that contract because you’re more expensive going to the competitor.
+Andy Rugeroni: And did you did you have to spend a lot of sort of time and effort convincing leaders or senior managers around, you know, making that trade off between raising, you know, going to something that’s slightly more expensive or something more costly for your clients in the short term.
+And then the risk to that might you know, you might not win that contract because you’re more expensive going to the competitor.

 00:29:07:12 – 00:29:40:16

-Was that a mindset you had to come and get?
-Overall?
-I think we definitely had to get over that.
-I but I think probably this is applicable to lots of industries, but it was pretty obvious.
-It’s pretty obvious to us and it has been for a number of years now.
-But actually these changes are happening and actually if we would go into meetings with other existing clients or potentially new clients and you’d be in sort of a tender situation and they used to be this historic part where a large part of that tend to be you be talking about actually the products and services you deliver and they’ll be waiting towards that.
+ANDREW SHELLEY: I think we definitely had to get over that.
+I think probably this is applicable to lots of industries, but it was pretty obvious to us and it has been for a number of years now.
+These changes are happening and we would go into meetings with either existing clients or potentially new clients and you’d be in sort of a tender situation and they used to be this historic part where a large part of that tend to be you be talking about actually the products and services you deliver and they’ll be weighting towards that.

 00:29:40:16 – 00:30:09:03